-As at May 31, 2019 the Company had cash of \$73,773.
+As at August 31, 2019 the Company had cash of \$146,960.
 The Company has no operations that generate cash flow and its long-term financial success is dependent on management's ability to discover economically viable mineral deposits.
 The mineral exploration process can take many years and is subject to factors that are beyond the Company's control.
-The Financial Statements have been prepared on the assumption that the Company is a going concern, meaning that it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the normal course of operations.
+The Interim Financial Statements have been prepared on the assumption that the Company is a going concern, meaning that it will continue in operation for the foreseeable future and will be able to realize assets and discharge liabilities in the normal course of operations.

-The Company has incurred an accumulated deficit of \$12,165,108 at May 31, 2019 and has no current source of revenue.
-The Company's continuation as a going concern is dependent on its ability to attain profitable operations and generate funds therefrom and/or raise funds sufficient to meet current and future obligations.
+The Company has incurred an accumulated deficit of \$12,411,362 at August 31, 2019 and has no current source of revenue.
+It is important to note the Company's continuation as a going concern is dependent on its ability to attain profitable operations and generate funds therefrom and/or raise funds sufficient to meet current and future obligations.
+In order to continue normal course of operations the Company is seeking additional equity funding, or alternative options, to fund ongoing exploration activities and to meet its current and ongoing general and administrative costs.
+The Company cannot guarantee it will be successful in raising additional funding, or in securing alternative financing options.